Why Some Great Dancers Are Not Always Great to Dance With

 When the Dance Stops Being Shared

-Sometimes dancers become so focused on executing movements, maintaining a certain style, or reproducing their own vision of the dance that the interaction itself becomes secondary.
+Sometimes dancers become so focused on executing movements, maintaining a certain style, or producing a visually impressive result that the experience of the partner becomes secondary.

 And this can happen at many different levels, including with highly experienced dancers, teachers, and respected names in the scene.